Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Pharmacokinetics and Dosing

-Pharmacokinetics in Children Aged 3 to <6 Years
+Pharmacokinetics in Children Aged 3 Years to <6 Years

 Pharmacokinetics in Children Aged >6 Years

-|Population||N||Dose of DRV/RTV||AUC12h (mcg*h/mL) Mediana||C0h (ng/mL) Mediana|
+|Population||N||Dose of DRV/r||AUC12h (mcg*h/mL) Mediana||C0h (ng/mL) Mediana|

-|10 kg to <15 kga||13||20/3 mg/kg||66.0||3,533|
+|Children Weighing 10 kg to <15 kga||13||20 mg/kg/3 mg/kg||66.0||3,533|

-|10 kg to <15 kga||4||25 mg/kg/3 mg/kg||116.0||8,522|
+|Children Weighing 10 kg to <15 kga||4||25 mg/kg/3 mg/kg||116.0||8,522|

-|15 kg to <20 kga||11||20 mg/kg/3 mg/kg||54.2||3,387|
+|Children Weighing 15 kg to <20 kga||11||20 mg/kg/3 mg/kg||54.2||3,387|

-|15 kg to <20 kga||14||25 mg/kg/3 mg/kg||68.6||4,365|
+|Children Weighing 15 kg to <20 kga||14||25 mg/kg/3 mg/kg||68.6||4,365|

-|Aged 6 Years to <12 Yearsb||24||Weight bandsb||56.4||3,354|
+|Children Aged 6 Years to <12 Yearsb||24||Determined by weight bandsb||56.4||3,354|

-|Aged 12 Years to <18 Yearsb||50||Weight bandsb||66.4||4,059|
+|Adolescents Aged 12 Years to <18 Yearsb||50||Determined by weight bandsb||66.4||4,059|

 |Adults Aged >18 Years (Three studies)c||285/278/119||600 mg/100 mg||54.7–61.7||3,197–3,539|

 a Source: Food and Drug Administration.
 FDA pharmacokinetics review.
 2011.
-Available at http://www.fda.gov/downloads/Drugs/DevelopmentApprovalProcess/DevelopmentResources/UCM287674.pdf.
+Available at: https://www.fda.gov/downloads/Drugs/DevelopmentApprovalProcess/DevelopmentResources/UCM287674.pdf.

-b Weight band dosing was with DRV/r at doses of 375/50 mg twice daily for body weight 20 kg to <30 kg, 450/60 mg twice daily for 30 kg to <40 kg, and 600/100 mg twice daily for ≥40 kg.
+b DRV/r was administered at doses of 375 mg/50 mg twice daily for patients weighing 20 kg to <30 kg, 450 mg/60 mg twice daily for patients weighing 30 kg to <40 kg, and 600 mg/100 mg twice daily for patients weighing ≥40 kg.
 Data from FDA pharmacokinetics review 2008.
-Available at http://www.fda.gov/downloads/Drugs/DevelopmentApprovalProcess/DevelopmentResources/ucm129567.pdf.
+Available at: https://www.fda.gov/downloads/Drugs/DevelopmentApprovalProcess/DevelopmentResources/ucm129567.pdf

 c Source: Darunavir [package insert].
 Food and Drug Administration.
 2016.
-Available at http://www.accessdata.fda.gov/drugsatfda_docs/label/2016/021976s043,202895s017lbledt.pdf.
+Available at: https://www.accessdata.fda.gov/drugsatfda_docs/label/2016/021976s043,202895s017lbledt.pdf

 Frequency of Administration